karttur/soil-spectro/_posts/2022/2022-09-12-spectrodata-OSSL4ML03-plot.markdown

 ### Prerequisites

-This post requires that you followed processing as outlined in the  posts on [downloading](../spectrodata-OSSL4ML01-download) and [importing](../spectrodata-OSSL4ML01-arrange) the OSSL spectral data.
+This post requires that you followed the processing as outlined in the  posts on [downloading](../spectrodata-OSSL4ML01-download) and [importing](../spectrodata-OSSL4ML02-arrange) the OSSL spectral data.
 You must also have access to a Python interpreter with the <span class='package'>matplotlib</span> package installed.
 If you want to have an example structure of command files, access the [OSSL-data repo](https://github.com/karttur/OSSL-data/).
 This post is more of a stand-alone explanation of how to setup processing using the python module <span class='module'>OSSL_plot</span>; the post [Run ossl-xspectre modules](../../libspectrosupport/spectrosupport-OSSL-run) instead starts from the structure of a prepared example of [OSSL-data](https://github.com/karttur/OSSL-data/), also accessible from GitHub.

 ### Plot OSSL

 The python package <span class='package'>matplotlib</span> has almost endless possibilities for designing data plots.
 Only a few of the functions are predefined in the module <span class='module'>OSSL_plot.py</span>.
-If you want to develop your own plot functions for OSSL spectral data plots you are free to use the <span class='module'>OSSL_plot.py</span> as a starting point.
+If you want to develop your own plot functions for OSSL data you are free to use the <span class='module'>OSSL_plot.py</span> as a starting point.

 #### Spectral plots

 You can plot either the raw spectra or the first derivate (change of spectra between sequential wavelengths) or both together as subplots in the same figure (figure 1).
 In the json command file you can set the number of spectra to show, the colour ramp and the ranges of the plot axis.
+You can also set the information text that appear in each plot or subplot.

 <figure class="third">
 	<a href="../../images/LUCAS_460-1050_10_spectra.png">